 - Your test results

-- The part of the breast the cancer is in
+- Where the cancer is in the breast

 - Your age and general health